google-deepmind/deepmind-research/alphafold_casp13/README.md

 1. 1 replica is launched to predict the torsions.
 1. The predictions from the different replicas are averaged together using `ensemble_contact_maps.py`.
-1. The predictions for the 64 × 64 distogram crops are pasted together using `paste_contact_maps.py`.
+1. The predictions for the 64 × 64, 128 × 128 and 256 × 256 distogram crops are
+    pasted together using `paste_contact_maps.py`.

 When running `run_eval.sh` the output has the following directory structure: